nestordemeure/breviarium/data/english.md

 ### Learn About Yourself

 Are you overcome by anger, fear, rashness, or some other passion?
 What defects are evident in your conduct, at the table, in church, in conversation, in games, along with other actions, especially social ones?

 Examine all the parts of your body: is your eye too insolent, foot or head bent too far, forehead wrinkled, lips unkempt, gait too slow or fast?

 With whom do you associate - are they praiseworthy, fortunate, prudent people?

 At what times are you rendered most incautious - do you stumble in word or deed?
 At the table when you are drunk?
 In games, or in calamity?
 For according to Tacitus, "the minds of mortals are pliable" at such times.

 What places do you visit - are they suspect, vile, disreputable, unworthy of you?
 Be cautious in your actions, and never let caution be absent - to which end reading this little book will serve.
-In what place, at what time, in what station, and with a person of what rank are you acting?
+In what place, at what time, in what station, and with a person of what rank are you interacting?

 Mark down each individual defect, so that you may attend to it all the more strictly.
 It will be beneficial, whenever it happens that you slip up, to impose something rather harsh on yourself.

 If you are provoked to the point of an outpouring of bile, say nothing, and show no sign of anger, provided you are in such circumstances where you can show your zeal to no purpose, and cannot satisfy yourself; but *pretend* that you are not injured in the least, and await a more opportune hour.
 Show nothing in your face except kindness, or even affection.

 Do not readily laugh at just any witticism.

 Strive to have everyone figured out.

 Never reveal your secrets to anyone; fish for the secrets of others.

 Say or do nothing indecorous in the presence of anyone, even if it is natural and not malicious, because such things are despised by others.

 Preserve modesty with a steady gait, but otherwise keenly observe everything with sharp eyes and a wise brow to give the appearance of curiosity.
 Such people are considered prudent, astute, and precise.